-The VIP 1-3 Year Bond Fund measures its returns against the ICE Bank of America Merrill Lynch (ICE BofAML) 1-3 Year AAA/AA Corporate & Government Index.
+The VIP 1-3 Year Bond Fund provides an investment vehicle to pool and invest funds for political subdivisions with surplus funds and an investment horizon of one year or longer.
+The VIP 1-3 Year Bond Fund is rated AA+f/S1 by Standard & Poor's.
+The VIP 1-3 Year Bond Fund measures its returns against the ICE Bank of America Merrill Lynch ("ICE BAML") 1-3 Year AAA/AA Corporate & Government Index.
 The VIP 1-3 Year Bond Fund aims to exceed the return of the benchmark over three-year periods while preserving participant capital.
-The total return (before fees) of the VIP 1-3 Year Bond Fund for the year ended June 30, 2019 was 4.04% compared to 4.04% for the ICE BAML Index.
+The total return (before fees) of the VIP 1-3 Year Bond Fund for the year ended June 30, 2020 was 4.21% compared to 4.08% for the ICE BAML Index and for the year ended June 30, 2019 was 4.04% compared to 4.04% for the ICE BAML Index.
+As of fiscal year-end 2020, the annualized return since inception of the VIP 1-3 Year Bond Fund was 1.79%, compared to the benchmark's annualized return of 1.67%.